murraysagal/MSStringifyMacros/README.md

 defaultForObject(self.bar);
 ```

 As you can see, there is a lot less code, it's a lot simpler, and less error-prone.
+If you're curious about how this works you can skip ahead to the Stringification section.
+The short story is that the keys required by the NSUserDefaults or NSCoding methods are created for you from the name of the property, instance variable, or local variable you pass.

 ## Installation